-- oxdot Click the 3D Model item in the Animation pane to select it, click its menu button igsim, and choose Start With Previous. - B Set the second item (music notes) to also Start With Previous. - 6.
-Choose Slide Show→Start Slide Show→From Beginning 🔯.
+- B Set the second item (music notes) to also Start With Previous. - 6.
+Choose Slide Show \rightarrow Start Slide Show \rightarrow From Beginning \square

 The picture and icon animate together when the slide displays without having to click the mouse.